Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-A woman is assisted while walking through debris after a large explosion on Tuesday in Beirut, Lebanon.
+A woman is assisted while walking through debris after Tuesday's explosion in Beirut.

 Daniel Carde/Getty Images